cubefs/cubefs/README.md

 * metanode. multi-raft replication, a meta partition (inode range) per replication state machine

-* datanode. de-clustering of data partitions, two storage engines for BLOBs and extents, replicated via efficient consistent replication - chained replication for sequential write and raft for random write
+* datanode. de-clustering of data partitions, two storage engines - Block Store (BS) and Extent Store (ES).

+BS is used to store variable-length data blocks, and is optimized for small files.

+ES is used to store appendable continous blocks - extents, and it is optimized for large files.

+Both BS and ES are replicated with strong consistency: atomic block appending; raft for extent update.

 * client interfaces: FUSE, Java SDK, Go SDK.